Patidar reservation agitation: 25–31 August

-Curfew was also imposed in parts of Mehsana district including Mehsana, Visnagar and Unjha after a mob stoned and torched the house of minister Rajni Patel, Home minister Nitin Patel, and BJP MLA Jayshree Patel.
+Curfew was also imposed in parts of Mehsana district including Mehsana, Visnagar and Unjha after a mob stoned and torched the house of minister Rajni Patel, Home minister Nitinbhai Patel, and BJP MLA Jayshreeben Patel.
 The district police lodged 25 FIRs and 13 cases over various instances of violence and rioting, and 36 persons were identified.
 At least 22 people were arrested in the cases; three of them were released on bail.
 Vandalism was also reported from Morbi and Amreli.
 A curfew was also imposed in Patan for two days.

 3500 paramilitary force personnel and 93 companies of the state reserve police were deployed.
 Ten people died in the violence: five in Ahmedabad, a police constable in Surat, three in Banaskantha district, and one in Patan district.
 A youth died in police custody in Bapunagar, Ahmedabad.
 Across the state, 295 FIRs were filed and 650 people arrested.
 Schools and colleges across the state were kept closed from 26 to 30 August.
 Internet service on mobile phones and certain broadband newspapers, like WhatsApp and Facebook, were blocked across the state for six days, 26–31 August.
 The internet block was continued in Ahmedabad and Surat.
 According to Western Railways, the tracks were damaged at eight places by mobs, resulting in cancellation of 51 trains.
 The operation of 26 trains were affected, while 15 trains were diverted out of the state.
 About 340 police cases were registered across the state including 40 cases registered in Ahmedabad; 230 of these were registered on behalf of the government.
 The Police department suffered damage of ₹ 200 crore.

 On 26 August, agitators called for a one-day statewide shutdown.
 The state returned to normalcy by 28 August.
 Hardik Patel declared the intention of expanding the agitation to the other states of India.
-As he received support from various Jat, Kurmi and Gujjar community organisations, he declared campaign for petitions to be sent to the Prime Minister.
+As he received support from various Jat, Kurmi and Gurjar community organisations, he declared campaign for petitions to be sent to the Prime Minister.
 Rallies were organised in Karamsad and in Bhopal, Madhya Pradesh, on 31 August but did not attract great support.

 According to PAAS, a total of 457 FIRs were filed against 1482 Patidars across Gujarat in the three days after 25 August rally.